General Education Skills

 Values/Integrity

-To fulfill the writing and mathematics requirement for earning the first baccalaureate degree, students are required to satisfy the Gordon Rule for writing and math.
+To fulfill the writing and mathematics requirement for earning the first baccalaureate degree, students are required to satisfy the College-Level Communication and Computation (formerly Gordon Rule) requirement.
 Students must have a grade of "C" or better in the courses to successfully complete this requirement.

 Civic Literacy